Application of Sharia by country: United States

-In the United States, various states have outlawed sharia, or passed some form of ballot measure that prohibits state courts from considering foreign, international or religious law in their decisions.
+In the United States, various states have outlawed Sharia, or passed some form of ballot measure that prohibits state courts from considering foreign, international or religious law in their decisions.
 As of 2014 these include Alabama, Arizona, Kansas, Louisiana, North Carolina, South Dakota and Tennessee.

 Asia

 Afghanistan

-Criminal law in Afghanistan continues to be governed in large part by Sharia.
-The 1976 Criminal Code introduced a quasi-secular system for all tazir offenses, but provided for application of hudud, qisas and tazir according to the principles of Hanafi jurisprudence.
-In practice, as of 2003, the 1976 code was not widely applied, and virtually all courts, including the Supreme Court of Afghanistan, relied on Sharia directly.
+Under the rule of the Taliban in Afghanistan, Sharia law is the sole legal framework governing both criminal and civil matters.
+The legal system is based entirely on the principles of Islamic law, primarily following the Hanafi school of jurisprudence.
+All offenses are adjudicated in accordance with Sharia, with the application of hudud (fixed punishments), qisas (retributive justice), and tazir (discretionary punishment).

 Bahrain

 Article 2 of Bahrain's 2002 Constitution as originally adopted, as well as after February 2012 amendment, declares Islamic Sharia is a chief source of legislation.
 Four tiers of ordinary courts have jurisdiction over cases related to civil, administrative and criminal matters, with Court of Cassation the highest civil court in Bahrain; in all matters, the judges are required to resort to Sharia in case legislation is silent or unclear.
 Sharia courts handle personal status laws.

 A personal status law was codified in 2009 to regulate personal status matters.
 It applies only to Sunni Muslims; there is no codified personal status law for Shiites.
-In a Shari’a court a Muslim woman's testimony is worth half of that of a Muslim man.
+In a Sharia court a Muslim woman's testimony is worth half of that of a Muslim man.

 Bangladesh

 Bangladesh has a secular constitution but marriage, divorce, alimony and property inheritance are regulated by Sharia for Muslims.
+The Constitution also declared Islam as its state religion.
 The Muslim Personal Law (Shariat) Application Act, 1937 (XXVI of 1937) applies to Muslims in all matters relating to family affairs.
 Islamic family law is applied through the regular court system.
 There are no limitations on interfaith marriages.

 Brunei

 Sharia courts decide personal status cases or cases relating to religious offences.
 Sultan Hassanal Bolkiah declared in 2011 his wish to establish Islamic criminal law as soon as possible.
-A new penal code enacted in May 2014 prescribes sharia punishments, including the severing of limbs for property crimes and death by stoning for adultery and homosexuality.
+A new penal code enacted in May 2014 prescribes Sharia punishments, including the severing of limbs for property crimes and death by stoning for adultery and homosexuality.

-India

-The Muslim Personal Law (Shariat) Application Act 1937 directs the application of Muslim personal law to Muslims in a number of different areas, mainly related to family law.